CCMB Current Affairs, GK & News

 Scientists sequence Asiatic lion’s Genome for the first time

 The scientists from Council of Scientific & Industrial Research’s (CSIR)-Centre for Cellular and Molecular Biology in Hyderabad, for the first time sequenced the entire genome of Asiatic lion.
-Key Highlights of Study The population of Asiatic lion, an endangered species is very low.
-At present only 523 animals are found in the Gir forests in ..
+Key Highlights of Study The population of Asiatic lion, an endangered species ..

 Month: Current Affairs - May, 2019